-i) the $1/\tau$-scaling of dissipation can also be derived using the framework of linear irreversible thermodynamics~\cite{izumidaWorkOutputEfficiency2014,yuanOptimizingThermodynamicCycles2022}, hence our results are applicable to steady-state heat engines in liner response regime as well.
-Besides, utilizing the so-called shortcut to isothermality method~\cite{liShortcutsIsothermalityNonequilibrium2017,liGeodesicPathMinimal2022}, the $1/\tau$-scaling can be maintained even beyond the slow-driving regime~\cite{chenOptimizingBrownianHeat2022}, making our results applicable to any thermal machine constructed using shortcut to isothermality and are not limited by driving speed.
-In the cases where the minimal cycle dissipation deviates from the $1/\tau$-scaling~\cite{yang2013bounds,chen2019achieve,pancotti2020speed,chen2021extrapolating,ma2021consistency}, for example, when $A_{\rm{min}}(\tau)\propto\tau^{\alpha}$ with $\alpha<0$~\cite{yang2013bounds,chen2019achieve,pancotti2020speed}, Eq.~\eqref{eq:dissipationA} can directly yield analytical explicit PETOR.
-For more complex scenarios, with the series expansion of $A_{\rm{min}}$ respect to $\tau$~\cite{chen2021extrapolating}, our approach provides transcendental equation regarding $P$ and $\eta$, which will require further numerical calculation to obtain specific tradeoff relation.
+i) the $1/\tau$-scaling of dissipation can also be derived using the framework of linear irreversible thermodynamics~\cite{wang2012efficiency,izumidaWorkOutputEfficiency2014,yuanOptimizingThermodynamicCycles2022}, hence our results are applicable to steady-state heat engines in linear response regime as well.
+Besides, utilizing the so-called shortcut to isothermality method~\cite{liShortcutsIsothermalityNonequilibrium2017,liGeodesicPathMinimal2022}, the $1/\tau$-scaling can be maintained even beyond the slow-driving regime~\cite{chenOptimizingBrownianHeat2022}, making our results applicable to any thermal machine constructed using shortcut to isothermality and not limited by driving speed.